paulkarpenko/us-code-ui/uscode/title-17-copyrights/chapter-001-subject-matter-and-scope-of-copyright.md

 Subsec. (d)(3), (4).
 Pub.
 L. 117–263, § 3514(4)(B), (C), added par.
 (3) and redesignated former par.
 (3) as (4).

 2019—Pub.
 L. 116–92 designated existing provisions as subsec. (a), inserted heading, and added subsec. (b) and two subsecs. (c).
 Heading of subsec. (a) was conformed to the style used in this title.

+#### Coordination With Other Amendments Made by Division F of Pub.
+L. 118–159
+Pub.
+L. 118–159, div.
+F, title LXIX, § 6902(f), Dec.
+23, 2024, 138 Stat.
+2519, provided that: “For purposes of applying amendments made by provisions of this division [div.
+F of Pub.
+L. 118–159, see Tables for classification] other than this section, the amendments made by this section [amending this section and sections 3024, 3033, 3232a, 3234, 3244, 3304, and 3614 of Title 50, War and National Defense] shall be treated as having been enacted immediately before any such amendments by other provisions of this division.”

 <a id="section-106"></a>